Daruca1/BusinessFinancialsCalculatorLettuce/README.md

 This project called "Pinky" aims to help people who are just starting up a business to calculate income, tracking deliveries and keeping records of the net profit.
+It is also flexible and can be reprogrammed easily to match customized needs for each business, We only used lettuce deliveries as a specific example of the usage of our programm, Thank you!